Pattern Avoidance in Extensions of Comb-Like Posets: Avoidance of length patterns in type- comb linear extensions

 \end{proof}

-\section{Avoidance of Length $3$ Patterns in Type-{\typeA} Comb Linear Extensions}
+\section{Avoidance of length $3$ patterns in type-{\typeA} comb linear extensions}

 This section goes through the enumerations of type-{\typeA} comb linear extensions avoiding each of the length-3 patterns $\pattern \in S_3$.
 For some patterns (such as $123$ and $132$), enumeration is trivial; for others, it is more interesting; and for yet others (such as $231$, $312$ for $\toothlen > 2$ and $321$), enumeration remains an open problem.
 The tables in this section depict the observed values of {\numavexts{\pattern}{\combA{\numteeth}{\toothlen}}} for each pattern $\pattern \in S_3$.
-For the patterns {\pattern} for which enumeration was successful, the remaining values are filled in in red.
+Tables are omitted for patterns {\pattern} for which enumeration was successful.

-\subsection{Type-{\typeA} $123$-Avoidance}
+\subsection{Type-{\typeA} $123$-avoidance}

 \begin{thm} ${\numavexts{123}{\combA{\numteeth}{\toothlen}}} = 0$ for $\toothlen > 1$ and $\numteeth > 1$. \end{thm}

 This is apparent, because the minimal relations of {\combA{\numteeth}{\toothlen}} always force a $[1, 2, 3]$ pattern.